zzzi2p/jequix/README.txt

 - https://github.com/tevador/equix
 - https://github.com/tevador/hashx

-While PoW is well-specified, Equi-X and HashX are poorly undocumented, and almost impossible to specify.
+While PoW is well-specified, Equi-X and HashX are poorly documented, and almost impossible to specify.
 All HashX program generation code, including the deterministic RNG, must be reproduced exactly.
 This is a fairly direct translation of tevador's C code to Java,